neumino/neumino.github.io/movies.md

-### Take Me to Tarzana
+### Black Art: In the Absence of Light
-*Released on 2021-02-19, vote average 8*
+*Released on 2021-02-09, vote average 8*

-After learning their company has been illicitly spying, collecting and selling data on them, three millennial friends band together to fight back against a lecherous boss and the company&#39;s maniacal, Tarzan-obsessed CEO.
+An introduction to the work of some of the foremost Black visual artists working today, inspired by the late David Driskell&#39;s landmark 1976 exhibition, &#34;Two Centuries of Black American Art.&#34;

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YcAbfja3Q8k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/okH5n9CZbx0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>